ebi-webcomponents/nightingale/README.md

 [protvista-datatable](packages/protvista-datatable): an interactive table view of features.
 Can highlight/be highlighted by features from the `protvista-track`

+[protvista-coloured-sequence](packages/protvista-coloured-sequence): Track that uses the sequence to paint a color depending on each residue.
+Extends `protvista-sequence`.

 #### Data loading and adapters

 Most components use the [Proteins API](https://www.ebi.ac.uk/proteins/api/doc/)

 [data-loader](packages/data-loader): this component can load json data given a url.
 It caches the results in the window so multiple calls

 [protvista-uniprot-entry-adapter](packages/protvista-uniprot-entry-adapter): a superclass providing basic functionality for data transformation and handling of events.